 When depressed, most of us focus on overcoming depression.
 But it’s also good to reexamine how you view yourself.
 Is low self-esteem affecting your life and making you depressed?

-Low self-esteem creates a vicious cycle for anxiety.
+Low self-esteem creates a vicious cycle of anxiety.

 And when you don’t perform to your expectations socially, you blame yourself for not being good enough, which in turn creates more anxiety next time you interact with others.